salesforcecli/plugin-custom-metadata/README.md

   $ custommetadata force:cmdt:record:insert

 OPTIONS
-  -d, --outputdir=outputdir                       Specify the directory where the file will be created (default is
+  -d, --outputdir=outputdir                       [default: force-app/main/default/customMetadata] Specify the directory
-                                                  'force-app/main/default/customMetadata')
+                                                  where the file will be created

   -f, --filepath=filepath                         (required) Path to the CSV file

-  -l, --namecolumn=namecolumn                     Column that is used to determine the name of the record.
-Defaults to
+  -l, --namecolumn=namecolumn                     [default: Name] Column that is used to determine the name of the
-                                                  Name
+                                                  record.

-  -n, --inputdir=inputdir                         Specify the directory where the custom metadata type definition will
+  -n, --inputdir=inputdir                         [default: force-app/main/default/objects] Specify the directory where
-                                                  be pulled from (default is 'force-app/main/default/objects')
+                                                  the custom metadata type definition will be pulled from

   -t, --typename=typename                         (required) API Name of the custom metadata type